subtitled: "The Convergence of Virtual Reality and Blockchain Technologies"

 The neuroscience of sleep seemed to imply that "we" routinely live alternative existences.
 For example, Allan Hobson in "The Chemistry of Conscious States" (1994) argued that two chemical systems inside the brain regulate the waking and the dreaming experiences: respectively, the "aminergic" and the "cholinergic" systems.
 Our conscious and unconscious identity swings between these two end points.
 There are universes that we all involuntarily experience, many times in our life: dreams.
 During sleep our "avatar" is thrown into these universes that are often fantastical and sometimes terrifying.

-Perhaps the popularity of Buddhist meditation among high-tech Silicon Valley visionaries (from Steve Jobs of Apple to Jack Dorsey of Twitter), too, contributed to demystify the notion of entering a metaverse.
+Perhaps the popularity of Buddhist meditation among high-tech Silicon Valley visionaries (from Steve Jobs of Apple to Jack Dorsey of Twitter), too, contributed to demystifying the notion of entering a metaverse.
 The oldest Buddhist meditation practice, Vipassana meditation, in particular, popularized by Joseph Goldstein's and Jack Kornfield's book "The Path of Insight Meditation" (1995), trains the "user" to achieve an alternative state of mind, like a metaverse of sensations and no reactions.
 In 2007 Google launched a meditation program called "Search Inside Yourself" which then became the Search Inside Yourself Leadership Institute.
 In 2009 Soren Gordhamer started the annual Wisdom 2.0 conference in San Francisco.
 Books like Daniel Ingram's "Mastering the Core Teachings of the Buddha" (2008) and Jay Michaelson's "Evolving Dharma" (2013) became bestsellers among software engineers, who flocked to Jack Kornfield's Spirit Rock meditation retreat north of San Francisco.
 Polls showed a phenomenal increase in the number of people who meditate in the USA.
 Meditation apps on smartphones were downloaded millions of times.

 During the covid pandemic, many activities (from work to study) moved online thanks to videoconferencing platforms like "Zoom", and their users kept moving in and out of a metaverse of sorts, the metaverse where they met coworkers, customers, teachers, classmates and so on, a metaverse juxtaposed to the physical universe that was reduced to an apartment or a home.

 One reason why the metaverse resonates with the public is that we already live in a metaverse of sorts.
 Sci-fi writer Philip Dick asked in 1978: "What is real?
 Because unceasingly we are bombarded with pseudo-realities manufactured by very sophisticated people using very sophisticated electronic mechanisms".
 But he had not seen anything yet.
 What came after the opening of the Internet to the public was astronomically more invasive than anything that Dick had seen on television in the 1970s.
 We already live in a metaverse, but it's a metaverse made of ads, banners, pop-up windows, and all sorts of distracting (and often brainwashing) experiences, a metaverse controlled by corporations that want to hijack our attention span.
 (Personally, i also find very annoying the videos that start automatically, whether they are commercials or not, and, honestly, even most pictures, especially when i'm just searching for simple information).
 The whole apparatus of redundant decoration around a piece of information is part of this unwanted metaverse forced on Internet users.
 Radio and television entertainment got flooded very quickly with commercials, and the Internet has simply provided an even more efficient platform to reach consumers in every corner of the world and reach them multiple times a day.
+Marshall McLuhan's "global village" turned out to be more like a global marketplace (and sometimes a marketplace of conspiracy theories) than a homely village.
 Platforms like YouTube exploded the amount of time that one has to spend watching commercials: if television was showing a commercial every 20-30 minutes, virtually any video on YouTube starts with a commercial, even if the video is only a few seconds long.
 (The creator of the video, of course, gets absolutely no money from the commercials that are displayed before and during the video).
 We live in the age (foreseen by Jean Baudrillard) in which the advertisement has become longer than the show.
 This artificial world of commercials has also invented a fantastic way to spy on us: the "cookie", which websites can deploy on any device that connects to the Internet.
 In 1994 Lou Montulli, working at Netscape, invented the Internet "cookie", a piece of information deployed by the browser on the user's computer, initially to find out whether visitors to the Netscape website had already visited the site before.
 The "cookie" has become the accepted method for websites to record the user's browsing activity, i.e. to "spy" on the users.
 Tracking cookies map a user's online life with increased accuracy.
 A website can then drop even cookies that belong to its advertisers, the "third-party cookies", so that the websites spying on your online life are not the ones you voluntarily accessed but the ones who paid for advertising space on those websites.
 These cookies are used to customize the adverts based on your online life, so that the marketing campaign follows you, the unsuspecting cybernaut, as you visit different websites.
 Radio and television never had the power to customize advertisements for each individual viewer.
 It is a nobrainer on the web.
 This greedy metaverse views the cybernaut only as a consumer.
 The cybernaut travels cyberspace shackled to a billboard that keeps posting adverts continuously refined based on the stations of the journey and continuously suggesting new destinations.
 This metaverse is constructed by corporations for the purpose of extracting the maximum amount of money from the cybernauts who venture into it.
 It is a shopping universe superimposed on the universe of digital information, and powered by a vast apparatus of surveillance.

 Maybe people are ready for a metaverse where they can feel free and not surveilled.